 Discussion: The proposal to utilize the development standards for the RC zone would have the most effect on those properties across NW Brady Road and to the immediate south of the subject properties at Parker Village, given that Sigma Design is already a developed site.
 Residential developments generally have building setbacks of 20-feet and side yard setbacks.
-The commercial property to the south of the subject properties is zoned CC, but developed with a high-density residential development together with a commercial pad along NW Brady Road.
+The commercial property to the south of the subject properties is zoned CC, but developed with a high-density residential development.